 Just south of Turkey in the eastern Mediterranean Sea lies the island of Cyprus, famed for its rich history, excellent gastronomy and beautiful, rugged landscapes.
 The Greek poet, Leonidas, described the island as a land of “wild weather and volcanoes”’, and if you travel to Cyprus today, you’ll still encounter the dramatic landscapes that inspired his words all those years ago.
 A meeting point of Asian and European influences, the island is separated in two, with a Turkish Cypriot northern region and the Greek Cypriot Republic of Cyprus in the south, representative of the two populations that inhabit the island.

-If you love excellent Mediterranean cuisine, beautiful beaches and fascinating historical sights, you’ll savour a vacation in Cyprus.
-The capital city of Nicosia is an ideal starting point for tours of Cyprus, although the port city of Larnaca and the resort town of Paphos are among the most popular vacation destination on the island.
+If you love excellent Mediterranean cuisine, beautiful beaches and fascinating historical sights, you’ll savour a holiday in Cyprus.
+The capital city of Nicosia is an ideal starting point for tours of Cyprus, although the port city of Larnaca and the resort town of Paphos are among the most popular holiday destination on the island.
 Furthermore, honeymoons to Cyprus are eternally popular, since the island is said to be the home of Aphrodite, the Greek goddess of love.

 History of Cyprus